 p:(p + 2) = (p + 4): (p − 1) = 1:1 —Equation

 ⇒ 2:0 ≠ 6:1 ≠

 ⇒ 4: 6 = 8: 3 = 1:1

 The correct option is (b) 4

 We hope this article clarified any conceptual doubts you had regarding Ratio and Proportion.
 If you have any doubts, write in the comment section below.
-We’ll get back to you ASAP.
+Our CAT coaching Kolkata will get back to you ASAP.